How to: Add a Chart to a Dashboard

 trigger

-3. Drag a connector from the output (right-hand side) port of the Create Value operator, to the input (left-hand side) port of the Output operator.
+3. Connect the output port (right) of the Create Value operator to the input port (left) of the Output operator.

 Configure the Chart Component

-Finally, you'll add a Chart component to display pieChartData as a pie chart on your dashboard.
+Lastly, you'll add a Chart component to display the pieChartData Hidden component’s data as a pie chart on your dashboard.

-1. Drag and drop a Chart component onto your canvas.
-Place it at the top of your canvas, above panelDashboard.
+1. Drag and drop a Chart component onto your canvas, placing it above panelDashboard Panel component.

 3. In the Inputs table, enter the following: